oumarkme/SSDFGP/index.md

 ```

 - Contact authors via the [GitHub issue page](https://github.com/oumarkme/SSDFGP/issues) or e-mails in the authorship list below if you have any questions.
+- Source and binary files are also available ([HERE](https://github.com/oumarkme/SSDFGP/releases)) if you cannot install the package directly from GitHub.
+- This package is tested on R versions 3.6.3 and 4.1.1.

 ## The `RErs.det()` function